When training journalists, I joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.

-You often find long, asthmatic, comma-packed sentences in American newspapers.
+You find long, comma-packed sentences in American newspapers.
 They don’t make for easy reading.

 Keeping track of who does what to whom is hard in long, comma-laden sentences.
 Breaking sentences into smaller units of meaning makes writing easier to follow.

-Americans use commas before and at the end of a sequence of items.
+Americans also use commas before and at the end of a list of items.
 This is sometimes called the Oxford comma.
 In Britain the last comma only gets used when one of the sequence items includes an and.

-Some experts report American writers are slowly moving towards British patterns and commas are now less common on both sides of the Atlantic.
+Some experts say Americans are moving towards British patterns and commas are now less common on both sides of the Atlantic.
+Let’s hope so.